Corporate Governance

 Voluntary Remuneration Committee, Executive Remuneration System

 In order to increase the independence, objectivity, and transparency of the executive remuneration system, the Company has established a Voluntary Remuneration Committee as an advisory panel to the Board of Directors.
 The chairman and the majority of members of the committee are Independent Outside Directors.
 The Voluntary Remuneration Committee provides advice and proposals to the Board of Directors upon having deliberated on matters that include: governance of executive remuneration; whether it is necessary to revise the executive remuneration policy; remuneration levels of individual executives (base amount by position); performance targets and evaluation table for bonuses and stock remuneration; performance evaluations and individual payment amounts for bonuses and stock remuneration in the previous fiscal year; status of initiatives of the Medium-Term Business Plan and the Key Issues; factors such as level, composition and indicators of executive remuneration using external data and other research; the necessity of response to executive remuneration due to changes in the external environment and business environment; and improving the effectiveness of the Voluntary Remuneration Committee.
-During the fiscal year under review the Committee examined revisions to the executive remuneration policy; confirmed performance targets and evaluation table for bonuses and stock remuneration; confirmed matters such as performance evaluations and individual payment amounts for bonuses and stock remuneration in the previous fiscal year; confirmed progress associated with indicators of Key Issues for bonuses and stock remuneration; confirmed factors such as level, composition and indicators of executive remuneration using external data and other research; examined improvements of the effectiveness of the Voluntary Remuneration Committee; and examined reductions to executive remuneration accompanying the occurrence of improper transactions in an overseas subsidiary
+During the fiscal year under review, the Committee examined revisions to the executive remuneration policy based on the next Medium-Term Business Plan; confirmed performance targets and evaluation table for bonuses and stock remuneration; confirmed matters such as performance evaluations and individual payment amounts for bonuses, and stock remuneration in the previous fiscal year; confirmed progress associated with indicators of Key Issues for bonuses and stock remuneration; confirmed factors such as level, composition and indicators of executive remuneration using external data and other research; and examined improvements of the effectiveness of the Voluntary Remuneration Committee.

 The remuneration for the Company's Directors (excluding Independent Outside Directors) consists of "basic remuneration" commensurate with position, "bonuses" provided as short-term incentives, and "stock remuneration" provided as a medium- to long-term incentive.
 The remuneration for Independent Outside Directors and Audit & Supervisory Board Members consists of "basic remuneration" only.